annoyingmouse/ExamPreparationjQueryTool/README.md

 It is an object with an exam key and an array of _questions_ made up of a **question**, an **answers** object with a number of _lettered_ possible answers within it and a **solution** array with each correct _letter_ contained within it (1 or more).
 Dead easy ehh?

 If you make more than one logical exam then add them to the custom.json as detailed above.

+## Enhancements ##
+1. I think I need to rewrite this using standard ES6 and template literals
+2. I think I might also rewrite this using React.js